-Coronavirus update: While the coronavirus pandemic is ongoing, unfortunately funerals are not allowed to take place in St Faith’s building.
-However, clergy from St Faith’s are able to conduct funerals at the cremarorium or in a cemetery.
+Coronavirus update: Funerals are now allowed to take place in St Faith’s, but with a maximum of 30 people present.
+Clergy from St Faith’s are also available to conduct funerals at the cremarorium or in a cemetery.
 If you would like to contact us about a funeral, please do so here.

 If you live in Lee-on-the-Solent you are entitled to either have your funeral at St Faith’s or for one of the parish clergy conduct a service elsewhere, for example at the crematorium or cemetery.